zahrag/SLOPE-KP/README.md

 **Figure 5**: The first row displays original images of ten different bird species from the CUB dataset. <br />
             The second row presents the ground-truth annotations provided by the dataset. <br />
-            The third and fourth rows show the masks and textures reconstructed using camera poses predicted by keypoints. <br />
+            The third and fourth rows show the masks and textures reconstructed using camera poses predicted by our keypoints model. <br />
-            The fifth row depicts the 3D shape reconstructed from the camera pose predictions
+            The fifth row depicts the 3D shape reconstructed from the camera pose predictions.

 ## Online Inference 3D Object Reconstruction from Videos